-'''

-proc [sas survey procedure] data = [data name] varmethod = brr (fay = 0.3);

-weight w#anfinwgt0;

-repweights w#anfinwgt1 - w#anfinwgt56;

-[model or other statement];
+[sas procedure]; weight w#anfinwgt0; repweights w#anfinwgt1 - w#anfinwgt56; [model or other statement]; run;

-run;

-'''

 Stata Example Using the Analytic Weight.
 The following is an example of code that should be used in Stata to weight the data and calculate standard errors that account for the NHATS complex sample design.
 Note that the svy prefix and subpop() option should be used when performing subpopulation estimation.